Silk Road Mountain Race

 Riding as a pair, my partner Lee Townend and I finished the race in 14 days, 1 hour and 24 minutes.
 We finished 23rd overall, 1st pair, and I was the 2nd of just 3 women to complete.
 Despite having arrived in Kyrgyzstan with a 12 – 13 days finish time planned, I was absolutely thrilled to have just been able to finish at all, considering how ill I became in the early stages of the race.

 I’m not a particularly fast cyclist, and pretty inexperienced riding off-road, buying a mountain bike just prior to riding in this race.
 However, unless you are planning on a top 5 finish, I don’t think your cycle experience has a massive part to play in the SRMR.
-However our experiences of travelling through and looking after ourselves in remote and mountainous regions of the world we think played a massive part in our successful completion.
+I believe our years of experiences in remote and mountainous regions of the world played a massive part in our successful completion.

 When conditions became tough, I was able to tell myself I had been through worse and it really isn’t that bad.
 When it was cold, it wasn’t as cold as living in a tent in -50C on the Arctic Ocean.
 When it was snowing and I was scrambling down a mountain carrying my bike, I could tell myself it wasn’t as difficult as pulling your way out of crevasses you have just skied over and fallen down.